bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kummer.md

 title: Kummer, Ernst Eduard
 born: 1810
 died: 1893
-keywords: Integral domains, Ideal Numbers, Kummer Rings, Abelian extensions, Discriminant, Congruence, Criterion
+keywords: eduard kummer,kummer
-description: Kummer was a pioneer in the field of algebra, developing integral domains and ideal numbers which led him to establish the Kummer Rings and investigate the properties of number fields, developing congruence, criteria, and Abelian extensions to enable the proof of Fermat's Last Theorem.
+description: Eduard Kummer's main achievement was the extension of results about the integers to other integral domains by introducing the concept of an ideal.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---